Certified guide Carina leads your Forest Therapy; a ‘light touch’ therapy based on Shinrin-yoku.

 It’s a readily available sustainable health spa – and alternative, preventative medicine for all.
 That is why I have chosen it as my place of work.

-- Qualified Forest Therapy Guide (Association of Nature and Forest Therapy Guides and Programmes)
+- Certified Forest Therapy Guide (Association of Nature and Forest Therapy Guides and Programmes)

 - Master’s Degree in Arts Practice, Health and Wellbeing (University of South Wales)